tergel-sama/config-black/README.md

 and

-run with betterlockscreen -l dim
+run with betterlockscreen -l dim -> this goes .config/rofi/powermenu/powermenu.sh row number 87

 and install paru